 We manufacture the JPF, an electro-mechanical bomb safe and arming device, which allows the settings of a weapon to be programmed in flight.
-Sales of these fuzes can be direct to the USAF, Foreign Military Sales ("FMS") through the USG and DCS to foreign militaries that, although not funded by the USG, require regulatory approvals from the USG.
+Sales of these fuzes can be direct to the USG, Foreign Military Sales ("FMS") through the USG and Direct Commercial Sales ("DCS") to foreign militaries that, although not funded by or sold through the USG, require regulatory approvals from the USG.

-A total of 8,090 fuzes were delivered to our customers during the first quarter of 2021.
+A total of 8,200 fuzes were delivered to our customers during the second quarter of 2021, bringing the year-to-date total to 16,290 fuzes for the six-month fiscal period ended July 2, 2021.
 We expect to deliver 30,000 to 35,000 fuzes in 2021.